 If you don't want to pay for a Sky, Now TV or VPN subscription (one of which is necessary to legally watch the matches live - we don't condone the use of illegal streams), you can watch highlights of the action for free shortly afterwards.

 Channel 5 will show around an hour of highlights on the evening of each match.
-The highlights of Tuesday's 3rd ODI will be shown at 1am in the early hours of Wednesday morning.
+The highlights of the third Test will be shown at 7pm each evening.

 There are also ways to see shorter, individual clips (of a wicket, boundary or other interesting delivery) before Channel 5's broadcast.
 If you follow the game on the BBC Sport website, for example, you'll see occasional video highlights alongside the regular text updates.
 You can see further short-delay clips on Twitter by following England Cricket.
 And the ECB posts a short highlights package after the match on its website.